Omar Cunningham: Early life and formative years

 Born in Gadsden, Alabama, Cunningham developed an interest in music through stories that his grandmother told him.
-In the 1930s and '40s, she ran the boarding house Owens Manor in Gadsden, hosting musicians including Fats Domino and Jerry McCain.
+In the 1930s and 1940s, she ran the boarding house Owens Manor in Gadsden, hosting musicians including Fats Domino and Jerry McCain.
 Inspired by her stories, Cunningham listened to old records of these artists and soon decided to pursue music.
-At the age of 7, in 1976, while attending church, Cunningham gave his first singing performance.
+At the age of seven, in 1976, while attending church, Cunningham gave his first singing performance.

-As a teenager, Omar Cunningham would listen to performances at the Skyliner club from his doorstep.
+As a teenager, Cunningham listened to performances at the Skyliner club from his doorstep.
 He admired the band Daybreak and its lead singer, Red Bird.
 After Red Bird quit, the band invited 19-year-old Cunningham to be their front man.
-Touring with Daybreak, Cunningham honed his singing skills and later collaborated on songs like "Dazzey Duks" by Duice and Cameo's album "In the Face of Funk."
+Touring with Daybreak, Cunningham honed his singing skills and later collaborated on songs like "Dazzey Duks" by Duice and Cameo's album In the Face of Funk.
 He also joined the group Small Town Boys and played trumpet with Cameo before becoming a solo act.

 Career and education

 Early 1990s to 2003: Studies, law enforcement work, and musical breakthrough

-In the early 1990s, Omar Cunningham attended Jacksonville State University with an undecided major.
+In the early 1990s, Cunningham attended Jacksonville State University with an undecided major.
 After discussing his options with his mother, she suggested criminal justice due to his interest in detective shows.
 He enrolled in criminal justice courses and completed the police academy at JSU.
 In 1995, while still in school, Cunningham joined the Etowah County Sheriff's Department, becoming an investigator before transferring to Ohatchee in 2000.

 In 2002, Cunningham became a published author with You Be the Judge.
 Cunningham explained that the book is based on a true story about an officer's first and worst experience in law enforcement.

-While, still working as a police officer, Cunningham was asked to perform one of his unrecorded songs at a friend's wedding "Hell at the House".
+While, still working as a police officer, Cunningham was asked to perform one of his unrecorded songs at a friend's wedding, "Hell at the House".
 While another was tasked to set up a music playlist, and they recorded it for the event.
-Afterwards, people were asking Cunningham for a copy and he would burn them a CD from his computer.
+Afterwards, people were asking Cunningham for a copy and he burnt them a CD from his computer.
 Eventually it got sufficient attention to build an album around it.

-In April 2003, Omar Cunningham released his first solo album, Hell at the House.
+In April 2003, Cunningham released his first solo album, Hell at the House.
 The title track is about a man having problems with his wife.
 Classified as Southern soul, the album features a blues-inspired lyrical style.
 Drawing from his own life and his friends' experiences, Cunningham wrote 14 songs.
 "I write about situations in Alabama that people can relate to," he said, attributing the album's success to its relatable themes.
-That year the album peaked at 53 on Billboard's Top R&B/Hip-Hop Albums.
+That year the album peaked at No. 53 on Billboard's Top R&B/Hip-Hop Albums.